AWS cloud metric reference

 |Tenancy||Type of tenancy: Dedicated/Default.
 If dedicated, the instance is running on single-tenant, dedicated hardware.|

-The IAM roles associated with the instance, if applicable.
+The IAM roles (for example: s3acces) associated with the instance, if applicable.

 |Security Groups||The security groups to which the instance belongs.
 A security group is a collection of firewall rules that restrict the network traffic for the instance.|

 The ID of the virtual private cloud (VPC) the instance was launched into, if applicable.
 A VPC is an isolated portion of the AWS cloud.

 For example: vpc-c46c9ea1

 |KeyPair name||The name of the key pair, if this instance was launched with an associated KeyPair.|

 |Placement Group||If the cloud instance is a cluster instance, this is the cluster group to which the instance belongs.|

 |Reservation||The reservation ID used to launch the instance.|

 |State Transition Reason||The reason for the change of instance state.
 For example, if the instance was terminated, the reason might be ‘User initiated shutdown’.|